 Unfortunately, the exact details of her life and death aren’t known as it was not documented.
 It is believed that she was the daughter of a liberated sub-Saharan slave who converted to Islam.
 She caught the eye of a prince who fell madly in love with her and wanted to marry her.

 When she refused, he imprisoned her.
 Since she would not change her mind, she remained imprisoned for many years.
 The prince eventually freed her and paid her for her suffering.
-She refused the money and donated it to the poor and sadly, died young.
+She refused the money and donated it to the poor and, sadly, died young.

 Legend has it that she performed miracles and religious acts.
 In a region dominated by men, Lalla is an important figure for local women.
 Many pay respects at her tomb and send their children to be blessed there.

-Jardin Majorelle took more than 40 years to fully come to life at the hands of the dedicated and talented French painter, Jacques Majorelle.
-This enchanting garden was his labor of love and completed in 1962 becoming a live version of an exquisite painting.
+Jardin Majorelle took more than 40 years to fully come to life at the hands of the dedicated and talented French painter Jacques Majorelle.
+This enchanting garden was his labor of love and was completed in 1962, becoming a live version of an exquisite painting.

-The garden fell into disrepair in the last years of Majorelle’s life.
-It was discovered by Yves Saint Laurent and Pierre Bergé in 1966 and they purchased it in 1980 when they learned it was going to be demolished.
+Majorelle fell into disrepair in the last years of Majorelle’s life.
+It was discovered by Yves Saint Laurent and Pierre Bergé in 1966, and they purchased it in 1980 when they learned it was going to be demolished.

 New Ownership and the Berber Museum

 Jardin Majorelle is a stunning oasis.
-It is known to be the most beautiful garden in the city and worth seeing when you visit Marrakech.
-It does get very crowded as it is a top attraction in Marrakech, so if you decide to go, it’s a good idea to visit early in the morning before the crowds pick up.
+It is known to be the most beautiful garden in the city and is worth seeing when you visit Marrakech.
+It does get very crowded as it is a top attraction in Marrakech.
+So if you decide to go, it’s a good idea to visit early in the morning before the crowds pick up.

 Jardin Majorelle is located at Rue Yves St Laurent, Marrakech 40090, Morocco.
-It is open daily, from May 1 to September 30th from 8 to 6 and from October 1 to April 30 from 8 to 6.
-The garden entrance fee is 70 MAD ($7.30 USD) and the Berber Museum cost is 30 MAD ($3.15 USD).
+It is open daily, from 8 to 6.
+The garden entrance fee is 70 MAD ($6.70 USD), and the Berber Museum cost is 30 MAD (around $2.85 USD).

 A hammam is a traditional Moroccan bathhouse.
 When homes didn’t have public water, hammams were where people went to bathe.
-This traditionally consisted of a building with three connecting rooms: a hot, or steam room, a warm room for bathing, and a cold room for rinsing off prior to leaving.
+This traditionally consisted of a building with three connecting rooms: a hot or steam room, a warm room for bathing, and a cold room for rinsing off prior to leaving.

 Today, there are still some traditional hammams, or you can have a hammam experience in a spa-like atmosphere.
 In the spa hammams, you are scrubbed with black soap in a steam room, shampooed, and rinsed.

 And as conservatively as many Moroccan women dress, don’t expect the same in a hammam.
-Full nudity, or just wearing a tiny thong, is what goes in a hammam and every inch of you will be scrubbed.
+Full nudity, or just wearing a tiny thong, is what goes in a hammam, and every inch of you will be scrubbed.